 In addition, a separate path lead us up to a viewpoint overlooking the Pinnacles.
-From here, we took the ridge route back to the car park, through beautiful bush, rewarding us with glorious views too!
+Then, from here we took the ridge route track, leading back to the car park, taking us through beautiful bush with rewarding views.

-In October 1769, Captain Cook set anchor here, coming ashore, and later going on to circumnavigate New Zealand.
+Back in October 1769, Captain Cook set anchor here, coming ashore and later going on to circumnavigate New Zealand.
 The 2 1/2 hour return walk is a pleasure, even without the historic element.

-This one-way walk takes around 5 hours and had us returning by water taxi!
-We booked this the day before with Tarawera Taxi’s, a family firm, who has lived there for generations.
-Tracey, the current owner, told how, her Grandfather, would take visitors to the famous Pink and White Terraces, in the 1800’s, before they were destroyed by a huge volcanic eruption.
+First, we had to book the water taxi the day before with Tarawera Taxi’s.
+This is a family firm who’s lived in these parts for generations.
+Tracey, the current owner, told how her Grandfather would take visitors to the famous Pink and White Terraces in the 1800’s.
+Later they would be destroyed by a huge volcanic eruption.

 The steaming water was an ideal place for us to soak, whilst waiting for our boat and the 30 minute ride across the lake, back to the start.
-There’s also a DOC campsite here, so you could book to stay overnight.
+Not forgetting – this water is HOT, so watch those feet – it’s easy to burn.

 As a extra bonus, we drove down the road to Kerosene Creek when we finished.
 This natural, thermal stream was ideal for a good soak after the walk.
 Just don’t expect the narrow, hot flowing water to yourself – it got fairly busy during our visit!

-Continuing on from the hot stream, the path lead us to the mighty Huka Falls.
+Continuing on from the hot stream, the path then lead us to the mighty Huka Falls.
 These huge rapids, cascade along a narrow gorge, where the Waikato River is squeezed into this 10m deep chasm.